 - Methods Course AMST 200 - Critical Methods for American Studies Research.

-- Junior Seminar: AMST 300 - Jr Civic Engagement Seminar.
-This course may include additional credits in the form of an internship or equivalent community-based learning component.
+- Junior Seminar: AMST 300 - Critical Legal Studies or AMST 301 - Critical Prison Studies .
+It is possible that the course may include additional credits in the form of an internship or equivalent community-based learning component.

 - Senior Capstone: AMST 400 - Senior Seminar.